eugenioamato/firebase_crud_example/README.md

 # Conditional imports

-In the main view (homepage.dart) you can see this strange import:
+In the Data repository (data_repository.dart) you can see this strange import:

 ```
 import '../services/db_interface_stub.dart'
-  if (dart.library.io)
+    if (dart.library.io) '../services/database_interface.dart'
-  '../services/database_interface.dart'
-  if (dart.library.html)
+    if (dart.library.html) '../services/web_database_interface.dart';
-       '../services/web_database_interface.dart';

 ```

 The compiler will understand that we are compiling the project to Web because he will find the html library.
 But, remember what we said before?
 The app cannot be compiled for Web if we have the cloud_firestore plugin loaded.
-So what happens when we remove that plugin (commenting it with '#' and runing `flutter pub get` ?
+So what happens when we remove that plugin (commenting it with '#' and running `flutter pub get` ?
 The Android Studio IDE is unable to understand that we are going to work only for web, and our Dart Analysis will show a lot of errors.